Appointments Bylaws

 Meetings outside of the interviews shall be arranged at the discretion of the Vice President.

 Attendance at all meetings and interviews is required of all committee members.
+If there are scheduling conflicts, they will be worked out at the discretion of the Vice President.

 Appointments Rounds: